 Two winters ago, after 27 years on one island, my wife, Susan, and I moved to another.
 The first was Manhattan, where the stars that light up the sky are of the showbiz variety.
-As a freelance culture vulture for publications from The and The Wall Street Journal to Vogue and Town & Country, I chalked up frequent close encounters with lots of the very brightest.
+As a freelance culture vulture for publications from The New York Times and The Wall Street Journal to Vogue and Town & Country, I chalked up frequent close encounters with lots of the very brightest.
 Now my island is Maui, where our stars hang overhead in deep space, beyond human reach, their numbers astronomical.

 When I was 13 or 14, a Latin teacher in Switzerland told my class that the Romans called the Great Bear — of which our Big Dipper forms the flank and the tail — a "dry" constellation.
 Why dry?
 Because from their point of view, though the stars of the Great Bear circle Polaris like sparks on the celestial dome, they never sink below the horizon, into the sea.

 When traveling I always look for the few stars I know the way you look for old friends.
 On the Great Barrier Reef, off Northern Australia, I taught myself to know the Southern Cross, which mariners steer by, from the nearbyDiamond Cross and False Cross, which lead them astray.
 The name of a fishers' hideaway on sleepy Little Cayman tipped me off to the fact that the Southern Cross also rises well north of the equator.
 The Aboriginal people of Australia thought of it as the footprint of a sky-borne eagle.
 Sometimes it shines off the lanai by our bedroom, low over Kahoolawe, due south.
 Cross or footprint, I like to watch for that one, too.